-Michigan GOP skips election party, plows cash into campaign efforts
+State GOP skips election party, puts cash in campaigns

 Lansing — The Michigan Republican Party isn’t throwing a party for activists and elected officials on election night this year, while Michigan Democrats are planning a big bash at the MGM Grand casino in Detroit.